Pub Guide (whatpub)

 Large estate pub, close to shopping and leisure centres.
 Friendly staff.
 Cask Marque accredited pub.
 Food is served 12-10 every day.
 Several TV screens.
 Loads of football banners adorn walls and ceilings.
-The pub sponsors the local ice hockey team.
 There is an enclosed beer garden at the back with mature chestnut trees.
 There is a disco once a month.
 Quiz nights are on Thursday and Sunday.
-The Thursday quiz is an electronic one.
+The Thursday quiz is an smartphone quiz.
 Recently refurbished Oct 2017.

 - Haydon Wick Working Mens Club